JussiKarkkainen/NetAnalyzer/README.md

+# NetAnalyzer
-# A Simple tool for analyzing network packets as well as performing ARP spoofing.
+A Simple tool for analyzing network packets as well as performing ARP spoofing.

 ## Usage
 ```